revnull/noisefunge-legacy/README.md

 Function definition is global.
 A function defined in one thread will be visible to another thread.
 This can lead to interesting behavior when multiple threads are rewring a function.
-This also makes functions another type of RPC supported by NoiseFunge.
+This also makes functions another type of IPC supported by NoiseFunge.

 The semantics of this feature are pretty poorly thought out and some combinations may lead to bizarre or unpredictable behavior.
 Some notes are